 20e This is the "living sacrifice" of Romans 12:1,2.
+In Romans, you crawl on an altar to be consumed.
+In Galatians, you crawl on a cross to suffer and die.
+The end results are the same.
 We are on the cross but are not totally dead yet.
 The old man won't die easy.
 He kicks, squirms and tries to get off the cross.
 The more you try to kill him the harder he resists.
 It is our duty to keep him on the cross and hasten his final dead so that we may be free of him.
 Here is a Biblical paradox- the Spirit of the Living God comes to dwell in the dead bodies of Christians!